sagemath/sagewiki_to_gh-2022-10-10/days6/directions.md

 = Directions =
-This information is take from [attachment:rail%20and%20airport%20directions%20and%20centre%20map.pdf this PDF file].
+This information is mostly taken from [attachment:rail%20and%20airport%20directions%20and%20centre%20map.pdf this PDF file].
 == Train and bus directions ==
 There are two mainline railway stations in Bristol, Temple Meads and Parkway.
 If you have a choice, you are advised to arrive at Temple